ashutoshmjain/gita/src/mathuraChap01.md

 They occur for the consciousness must evolve to understand the nature of unity [^unit].
 A mishap is thus a mere setback before the hitherto slow breeding innovations sling into top gear.
 Such triggers, driven by imperceptible evolution of consciousness are said to be caused by `Prarbdha`.

 > `Prarbdha`, a `Sanskrit` word, means something that had already begun.
-It ties together the past, present and the future.
+It ties together the past, present and the future - the continuum `Bramh`.
 In that sense it also means "fate", because the fate had commenced before the material event physically occurred.

 </div>

 Saddened to the core, and unaware that the young widow was carrying, `Bramhrishi` tried to end his life.
 He miraculously survived three attempts.
 Probably Gods wanted to extend his life to ensure unborn `Parāśara` had a chance at life.

-**And more importantly, to save humanity from the loss of the 'knowledge' locked in `Bramhrishi's` mind, for there was no written text.**
+**And more importantly, to save humanity from the loss of the knowledge locked in `Bramhrishi's` mind, for there was no written text.**

 ## 1.1
 ---